google/trillian/docs/claimantmodel/CoreModel.md

 <!-- TODO(mhutchinson): Discuss Closed Loop Systems below and link to this. -->

 # Claim Requirements
-Claims must be falsifiable.
-The Statement for any claim must be signed by the Claimant in order to ensure that it is immutable and non-repudiable.
-It must be possible to generate the Claim from the Statement without any additional context.
+* The Statement for any claim must be signed by the Claimant to ensure that it is immutable and non-repudiable.
+* It must be possible to generate the Claim from the Statement without any additional context.
+* Claims must be falsifiable.

 ## Compound Claims
 When the Claim is composed of multiple subclaims, the Verifier role must be covered by actors that can verify all components of the Claim.
 For example, imagine a Claimant<sup>PRIME</sup> that provides Believer<sup>PRIME</sup> with an integer covered by Claim<sup>PRIME</sup>: "This is prime, and is uniquely issued to $believerID".
 This is a compound Claim: verification would need to confirm 1) the primality of the integer, and 2) that no other Believer had been issued the same value.